Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 ## The Dark Forest: the Monsters are real

 * During the rescue attempts the **get** transaction would get rejected by the Infura node.
-* Due to the time pressure and late night time, the ginal **get** tx slipped into a later block.
+* Due to the time pressure and late night time, the final **get** tx slipped into a later block.
 * When the it was finally executed it reverted with **INSUFFICIENT_LIQUIDITY_BURNED**, meaning a bot had already executed the internal *burn* call and took the funds.

 Notes: